thomascherickal/article-on-automl/readme.md

-# AutoML: Democratizing Machine Learning
+# The Revolutionary Disruptive Future of AutoML

 This repository accompanies an article on AutoML (Automated Machine Learning), exploring its capabilities, benefits, and promising future.
 We'll delve into how AutoML makes machine learning accessible to a wider audience, empowering users with varying levels of expertise to build and deploy powerful models.